philipobi-bachelor/code-optimization-test/generated-examples.md

 }
 ```

-Using `std::any` introduces overhead from type erasure, dynamic allocation, and runtime type checking.
+Description: Using `std::any` introduces overhead from type erasure, dynamic allocation, and runtime type checking.
 When the actual types are known at compile time, using direct types avoids this overhead and enables better compiler optimizations.

 ## Example 50: Inefficient Recursive Fibonacci Without Memoization